Measures to be undertaken for eyecare during the current era of digital and online!

 6. Brightness level of the computer screen and mobile phone should be set appropriately so that the visibility is proper.
 A ‘blue light filter’ should be used while reading.

 10. Eyes should be washed with cold water intermittently.
 Mouth should be filled with water (after blowing up the cheeks) and water should be splashed around 21 times on the closed eyes.
 Then the water from mouth should be spit out.
-By doing this, heat from our eyes reduces and they become more vivid.
+By doing this, heat from our eyes reduces and they become more clear.
 This process is called as ‘Netrasechan’ or ‘Netraprakshalan’ in Ayurveda.

 11. The process of ‘Gandush’ (Oil pulling) as recommended in Ayurveda should be adopted.
-After brushing the teeth in the morning lukewarm sesame oil should be held in the mouth for about 15 minutes and it should be spit out followed by gargling using warm water.
+After brushing the teeth in the morning lukewarm sesame oil should be held in the mouth for about 15 minutes and it should be spit out followed by gargling warm water.
 This gives added benefit to the eyes.

 13. Teachers and students should learn new technologies.
 This will reduce the time taken to impart and imbibe the teachings and as a result the eyes will get rest.
 Teachers should take a small break while teaching and should also urge their students to take a small break.